mariah-zm/kNN-in-Java/README.md

 #### Using your own dataset

 Currently, the main class performs kNN on the Eye State Dataset.
-This implementation comes along with another 3 datasets which mentioned in the previous section.
+This implementation comes along with another 3 datasets.
 To use this model on another dataset, open the project folder in an IDE and amend the Main class as follows:

 - If you would like to use one of the mentioned 4 datasets, the project folder contains a text file with snippets of code that may be put in the Main class instead of the code currently in place.